Peru travel guide

 FCDO advises against all but essential travel to the Valley of the Apurímac, Ene, and Mantaro Rivers, also known as the VRAEM region.

-Most visits to Peru are incident free.
-FCDO advises against all but essential travel to the two areas above for safety and security reasons.
+We advise against all but essential travel to these two areas for safety and security reasons.

 Find out more about why FCDO advises against travel